Inductive constructions for frameworks on a two-dimensional fixed torus: Gain assignments determine rigidity on

 \section{Gain assignments determine rigidity on $\Tor^2$}

 In this section, we characterize the generic rigidity properties of a framework on the two-dimensional fixed torus $\Tor^2$ by its gain assignment.
 In Section \ref{sec:constructiveGainAssignments} we show that only graphs with {\it constructive gain assignments} can be rigid, and Section \ref{sec:constructiveGainAssignmentsAreSufficient} will demonstrate that all such periodic orbit graphs are generically rigid.
+This forms a fixed torus version of Laman's theorem, which is a second main result.